 Standard needs – 24/7 support including assistance and/or supervision of most daily tasks and overnight sleepovers.

-Higher needs – frequent assistance to the individual with managing challenging behaviours, continual assistance with all daily tasks, management of complex medical needs such as ventilation, active support 24/7 including overnight support.
+Higher needs – frequent assistance to the individual with managing challenging behaviours, continual assistance with all daily tasks, management of complex medical needs such as ventilation and active support 24/7 including overnight support.

 Through SIL, you have access to trained staff who can visit throughout the day or stay overnight.